An Army of Nightmares

 “[…] The elevator moves sideways again, revealing an ALIEN hanging from the ceiling behind them.
 It jumps onto the glass and sticks there, freaking them out again, making them move to the middle of the small space, looking around for the next horror.”

-In the final film, the Alien’s role remains as that of a simple background character — seen rapidly coming out of one of the elevators and leaping on a soldier’s face.
-The creature was labeled as ‘the Giger Alien’ as an homage to swiss Surrealist designer Hans Ruedi Giger, who conceived the iconic creature design in Alien.
+In the final film, the Alien’s role remains as that of a simple background character — seen leaping on a soldier.
+The creature was labeled as ‘the Giger Alien’ as an homage to swiss Surrealist designer H.R.
+Giger.
 “Everything in Cabin was an homage to something and this is the design picked to fill the need to acknowledge Giger.
 So Mike Broom had to channel Giger,” said Anderson.
-Michael Broom added: “We did about 30 or 40 designs, some of which were very, VERY Giger-ey (bear in mind that every other director wants ‘Giger’ inspired aliens in their movie)… but [the final design piece] was what they selected.”
+Michael Broom added: “We did about 30 or 40 designs, some of which were very, VERY Giger-y; bear in mind that every other director wants ‘Giger’ inspired aliens in their movie… but [the final design piece] was what they selected.”

-Labeled as ‘Ballerina Dentata‘ by the director Drew Goddard, said ominous creature is triggered by the carillon with a dancer on top.
+Labeled as ‘Ballerina Dentata‘ by the director Drew Goddard, saidcreature is triggered by the carillon with a dancer on top.
 The idea came from Joss Whedon; he stated: “The Ballerina with the ring mouth was just the sort of thing I like to think about.
 And you know me, I like Ballerinas and I like ring mouths.
 So that gave you two for one here.”

 The Blob, largely unseen in the final cut of the film, was designed by Joe Pepe, sculpted by Joel Ellis and built by Brian Blair.
 The monster, “basically a bunch of guts and organs that have been composited together,” was created as a small-scale miniature animatronic creature.
 The core was made of fiberglass, over which an understructure composed of eight-ten bladders was added.
 The animatronic was then covered with a thin layer of silicone skin.
 It could be puppeteered by inflating and deflating the bladders, but also via rods that would enter two holes in the fiberglass.
 “We wanted something very organic and nasty,” said David Anderson.

-Earlier designs for the Merman were heavily influenced from The Creature from the Black Lagoon.
-The monster would, however, progressively lean towards a legless configuration.
+Earlier designs for the Merman were heavily influenced by the Gillman in The Creature from the Black Lagoon.
+The monster would, however, progressively lean towards a legless, more fish-like configuration.
 The final Merman was designed by Joe Pepe.
-His concepts for the creature were mainly photoshop collages obtained from high-resolution photographs of various elements.
-The final Merman design was, for the most part, influenced by sharks.
-It also features more humanoid elements such as the forehead and the long hair.
+His concepts were photoshop collages obtained from high-resolution photographs of various elements, including shark jaws, humanoid foreheads and long hair.

 The Unicorn was, in the first stages of production, an uncertain addition to the film.
 Lance Anderson designed the legendary horned horse.
 “When David saw how complex this job would be,” said Heather Langenkamp Anderson, “the first call he made was to his dad.”
 The Unicorn was an actual horse with blue eyes; the horn, attached to its forehead, was a prosthetic piece.
 “It was soft and flexible,” David Anderson said, “so if in fact it did run into somebody, it wasn’t going to gore him and kill him.
 I didn’t want to go there [laughs], and I didn’t want to hurt the horse, so we innovated a breakaway soft horn.
 The core was a segmented plastic ball-and-socket spine.”